 It felt amazing to win.
-Thank you!
+Especially the youngest ever winner.

 Super Quiz

 We said goodbye to some famous faces this year, including actor Matt Perry, who was best known for his role on the sitcom Friends.
 Do you know what his character's name was?
 Ross, Joey or Chandler?
 It was Chandler.